Screw-On Hot End Bowden Clamp

 4)Slip an 8mm nut onto your bowden tube then push the bowden tube into your new clamp.
 Slide the nut down and with some force screw it onto the top clamping keeping the nut square to your Hot End.

 I started with this and then saw that jamesarm97 did what I was going to do next - so you can see the other variation on ---- Thingiverse ---- Just search for it - ;-)

 Screw-On Hot End Bowden Clamp by bstott is licensed under the Creative Commons - Attribution license.

-We're sure bstott would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure bstott would love to see what you've printed.
+Please document your print and share a Make with the community.